google-deepmind/ferminet/README.md

 from ferminet import base_config from ferminet.utils import system

-# Settings in a a config files are loaded by executing the the get_config
+# Settings in a config files are loaded by executing the the get_config
 # function.
 def get_config():
   # Get default options.